lochrist/lochrist.github.io/_posts/2017-06-11-programming-for-kids.md

 tags: [kid, education]
 ---

-As the proud father of an *almost* two years old son, I hope that my kid will share some of its hobbies with me.
-That means I hope my kid grows into a full geeks who loves boardgames, videogames and programming!
+As the proud father of an *almost* two years old son, I hope that my kid will share some of his hobbies with me.
+That means I hope my kid grows into a full geek who loves boardgames, videogames and programming!

-In order to foster its interest in programming I already started to check what are the best toys/games to learn how to program.
+In order to foster his interest in programming I already started to check what are the best toys/games to learn how to program.

 ### Cubetto